 - In a separate small bowl, whisk together the eggs, vanilla, oil, maple syrup, and applesauce together until combined.

 - Make a well in the center of the flour mixture and pour in the wet ingredients.
 Fold the wet and dry ingredients together until the flour is fully moistened, but do not overmix.

 - Scoop about ¼ cup of the batter into the prepared muffin tray.

-- Cool muffins on a cooling rack for 20 minutes and then remove from muffin tin.
+- Cool muffins on a cooling rack for 20 minutes and then remove them from the muffin tin.
 Serve or cool completely before storing.